Have you ever been lying awake at night unable to get to sleep?

 Well temperature just might be the hidden culprit keeping you up at night.

-Sometimes you just know that it’s too hot, like on those hot summer nights spent tossing and turning, or if your partner is a blanket-stealer and you’re left shivering all night.
-What you might not realise is that even less obvious temperature changes can disrupt your precious sleep.
+Sometimes you just know that it’s too hot, like on those hot summer nights spent tossing and turning or if your partner is a blanket-stealer and you’re left shivering all night.
+What you might not realise is that even less dramatic temperature changes can disrupt your precious sleep.

 There have been scientific studies into the connection between warmer core body temperatures and insomnia.
 When it’s too warm your REM sleep (the good stuff) can be disrupted.